jimdel/lenslocked/notes.md

 - Create a table for users with 1M rows, get them all, and render on UI using HTMX, server side pagination in Go.
 Compare speeds with a Flask server doing the same
 - Add DDoS protection to the app (rate limiting for IP addresses, blacklist, etc)
+- Research SQL indexes
+  - Rule: wait to see if an index is needed before adding it (if slow queries are detected)